dougmercer/keyed/README.md

 ## Project Status

 This project is in very early beta.

-There are rough edges and obvious bugs.
-There are too many ways to accomplish some things, and other things are unintuitively impossible (neither of which is adaquately documented).

-The API may change at any time.
+APIs may change.

 ## Alternatives
 While I find Keyed very fun and useful (particularly for animating syntax highlighted code in my [YouTube videos](https://youtube.com/@dougmercer)), there are several other excellent and far more mature animation libraries that you should probably use instead.